-Dr. Walter Davidson Wiley was born on the 29th of August, 1870 in Adelaide, Middlesex, Ontario.
+Dr. Walter Davidson Wiley was born on the 29th of August, 1870 in Adelaide Twp (Middlesex Cty).
 He was the 7th of 9 children, born to John Nelson Wiley and the former Margaret Jamieson.
-His siblings were; Nelson, Sanfield Archibald, William Dea (died when he was 4 years old), James M. (died when he was 2 years old), William James, John Irvine, Frederick and the only girl, Hattie May.
+His siblings were; Nelson Wiley, Sanfield Archibald Wiley, William Dea Wiley (died when he was 4 years old), James M. Wiley (died when he was 2 years old), William James Wiley, John Irvine Wiley, Frederick Wiley and the only girl, Hattie May Wiley.
 His parents were farmers.

 Dr. Wiley taught school in Adelaide Twp, before going to medical school at the University of Western Ontario.
 Upon his graduation in 1895 he joined his brother, Dr. John Irvine Wiley in his medical practice on St. George Street in Dresden.

 Dr. Wiley married Caroline “Carrie” Love, on the 2nd of September, 1896.
 She was born in Woodstock on the 9th of February, 1871 the 5th of 6 children born to James Love and the former Caroline Lindley.
-Her parents were farmers and her siblings were; Mary Ann, Elizabeth, Emily, Matilda and James.
+Her parents were farmers and her siblings were; Mary Ann Love, Elizabeth Love, Emily Love, Matilda Love and the only boy James Love.
 Her father died on the 10th of May, 1875, when Mrs. Wiley was just 4 years old.
 Her mother married John McKellar in Woodstock on the 14th of December, 1881.
 By 1891, Mrs. McKellar was widowed again and she was living in Dresden, with her daughter and son.
 Mrs. Wiley and her brother James Norman Love took the name of their step-father “McKellar” on the 1891 census.
 Mrs. Wiley was a dress-maker on that census.
 Mrs. McKellar lived with Dr. and Mrs. Wiley after their marriage until her death in 1917.

 Dr. and Mrs. Wiley had 2 daughters born in Dresden.
 Lois Yvonne was born on the 30th of January, 1899 and Mary Leaellor was born on the 24th of December, 1901.
 They resided at 40 Brown Street in Dresden.
-Sadly Mary died of pneumonia on the 10th of May, 1904 in Dresden.
+Sadly Mary died of pneumonia on the 10th of May, 1904.
 She was buried at the Dresden Cemetery.

 Dr. and Mrs. Wiley moved to Brantford, Ontario in 1905.
 Dr. Wiley was Medical Officer of the Brantford Public Schools.
 He served as an Alderman in Brantford in 1916 and 1917.